notSaranshMalik/cse15l-lab-reports/lab-report-5-week-10.md

     String contents = Files.readString(fileName);
     ArrayList<String> links = getLinks(contents);

-    ArrayList<String> links = getFootnoteLinks(contents); // A new method needs to be made to search for all of these footnotes
+    links.addAll(getFootnoteLinks(contents)); // A new method needs to be made to search for all of these footnotes

     System.out.println(links);
 }